The Great Bridge Battlefield & Waterways History Foundation

 The visitor center/museum will contain both permanent and changing exhibits that demonstrate the importance of both the Battle of Great Bridge and the historic waterways to the creation and development of the nation.
 Due to its location on the banks of the Atlantic Intracoastal Waterway, it will receive both marine and vehicular traffic.
 The center will provide resources for local historical research, host both indoor and outdoor interpretive displays and programming, contain a 100-seat theater, and have space for social and civic events.

 The Great Bridge Battlefield & Waterways Historic Park & Visitor Center will be an important destination for education, with a partnership between it and area schools and universities.
 As planned, the building will be a vital asset to the community.
 Initial plans for the Museum/Visitor Center were conceived by a broad spectrum of community leaders shortly after the formation of the Foundation in 1999.
 As the project and vision progressed professional architects, exhibit planners, and museum interpretive personnel were asked to lend their expertise in developing a floor plan that would reflect best practices in permanent and changing exhibit design, research, lecture and office space, public and private reception areas, retail sales and other visitor interests.

-The Visitor Center - Capital Campaign Room Dedication Floor Plan
+Capital Campaign Room Dedication Floor Plan

 Battlefield Park and Visitor Center Naming Opportunities List